trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 from the `out` folder.
 However, the `symmetric_mesh.control` and `symmetric_mesh.tec` files are still present in `out` directory.

-It is also possible to create a symmetry boundary composed of multiple be co-linear segments.
-To illustrate this we first rename the current symmetry boundary curve `O.1` to have the name `"left"`.
+To illustrate the reflection about multiple boundary curves (which must be co-linear!), we first rename the current symmetry boundary curve `O.1` to have the name `"left"`.
 Next, we rename the co-linear boundary curves `O.3`, `O.5`, and `O.9` to have the name `"symmetry"`.
 This is done with the function `renameCurve!`
 ```julia